1972–73 FA Cup: Fourth round proper

-Fifth Round Proper
+Fifth round proper

 The matches were scheduled for Saturday, 24 February 1973 with one replay played three days later.

-Sixth Round Proper
+Sixth round proper

 The four quarter-final ties were played on the 17 March 1973.
 There was one replay three days later.

 Semi-finals

 The semi-final matches were played on Saturday, 7 April 1973 with no replays being needed.
 Sunderland and Leeds United won their respective matches to go on to the final at Wembley.

 Third place playoff

 Between 1970 and 1974, a third place playoff between the two losing semi-finalists was held.

 Final

 The final took place on Saturday, 5 May 1973 at Wembley and ended in a victory for Sunderland over Leeds United by one goal to nil.
 The attendance was 100,000.